search

 Short Bio

 Dr. Gaskew has an extensive professional and academic career in the field of criminal justice.
 He has over twenty years of policing experience, including as a member of the United States Department of Justice's Organized Crime Drug Enforcement Task Force (OCDETF) within the Southern and Middle District of Florida.
-Dr. Gaskew is also Gulf War military veteran, where he served in the USAF as a Military Working Dog Handler/Police Supervisor.
-He joined the faculty at UPB in 2006 and was promoted to associate professor and awarded tenure in 2011.
+Dr. Gaskew is also a military combat veteran, where he served in the USAF as a Military Working Dog Handler, as part of the historic “Operation Commando Plug” in Southeast Asia.
+He joined the faculty at UPB in 2006, was promoted to associate professor, and was awarded tenure in 2011.
 In 2018, he was promoted to full professor.
 He previously served as the director of the criminal justice program and the criminal forensic studies program.
 He currently serves as the Faculty Athletics Representative (FAR) to the NCAA.
 Dr. Gaskew is the founding director of the nationally recognized UPB Prison Education Program, creating ground-breaking post-secondary initiatives at BOP FCI McKean and PDOC SCI Forest.

 Academic Focus